Applications for 2022 are now open.

-If you'd like to apply, please send an expression of interest to the Centre Coordinator at email@example.com.
+To find out if your application is likely to result in an interview, and to speed up the process, please send an expression of interest to the Centre Coordinator at firstname.lastname@example.org.

 Your expression of interest should include:

 - a short statement (250 words) explaining your motivation for applying to SAMBa